 Detailed use case: Continuous monitoring of third parties.
 A risk-sensing solution uses NLP to mine unstructured text from hundreds of thousands of external data sources in multiple countries and languages, to provide early warnings of potential third-party risks.
 The examples of risk domains the solution can track for a specific third party include:

-In Appendix 2, we provide an example of a prioritization matrix to illustrate how companies may inventory and evaluate their compliance processes against multiple criteria.
+In Appendix 2, we provide an example of a prioritisation matrix to illustrate how companies may inventory and evaluate their compliance processes against multiple criteria.

 In all the 10 companies we interviewed, compliance departments play a strategic role, and most respondents admit it took a great deal of work and relationship-building to get there.

-Demands on compliance departments will likely continue to grow: Regulators’ capabilities to identify risks and possible bad behaviors are evolving, internal pressure to cut costs and do more with less is intensifying, and digital technologies themselves can be a source of risk.
+Demands on compliance departments will likely continue to grow: Regulators’ capabilities to identify risks and possible bad behaviours are evolving, internal pressure to cut costs and do more with less is intensifying and digital technologies themselves can be a source of risk.

-In spring 2019, the Deloitte Center for Health Solutions conducted interviews with 16 executives from compliance, commercial, and medical affairs functions at 10 pharma companies (see figure 6).
+In spring 2019, the Deloitte Center for Health Solutions conducted interviews with 16 executives from compliance, commercial and medical affairs functions at 10 pharma companies (see figure 6).
 Nine were large-cap companies, with revenues greater than US$10 billion, one was a start-up.
-During the interviews, we focused on compliance-related activities.
+During the interviews, we focussed on compliance-related activities.
 The objectives were to:

 In this illustrative example, we chose to focus on automation technologies because they are applicable to most companies at the fundamental and insight generation stages of digital maturity.

-After inventorying all compliance processes, stakeholders identify those processes for which automation approaches are feasible and plot them on the matrix along the dimensions of automation potential, ease of implementation, and value to the organization.
+After inventorying all compliance processes, stakeholders identify those processes for which automation approaches are feasible and plot them on the matrix along the dimensions of automation potential, ease of implementation and value to the organisation.

-To design and implement an effective and efficient enterprise systemswide ethics and compliance program, a company needs to create and maintain their people, processes, and technologies.
-Deloitte Risk and Financial Advisory's understanding of all these issues can help the chief compliance officer, and other compliance stakeholders, lead in their industry, navigate risks and opportunities, and disrupt the status quo.
+To design and implement an effective and efficient enterprise systemswide ethics and compliance programme, a company needs to create and maintain their people, processes and technologies.
+Deloitte Risk and Financial Advisory's understanding of all these issues can help the chief compliance officer and other compliance stakeholders, lead in their industry, navigate risks and opportunities, and disrupt the status quo.